Package 'mwana'

 mw_neat_output_wfhz(df = pl)

-Check the plausibility and acceptability of muac-for-age z-score (MFAZ) data
+Check the plausibility and acceptability of MUAC-for-age z-score (MFAZ) data

 Description